zbarutcu/asp-profiler/README.md

 For the complete text of the license see the file LICENSE.

-You can access the source code and this documentation at [http://sourceforge.net/projects/aspprofiler/](http://sourceforge.net/projects/aspprofiler/).
+You can access the source code and this documentation at [https://github.com/zbarutcu/asp-profiler](https://github.com/zbarutcu/asp-profiler).

 <a name="Installing"></a>

 Installing ASP Profiler
 -----------------------

 The program itself consists of a single ASP file **aspprofiler.asp**, so there is no binary distribution or compilation process.
-Just download the [source file](http://sourceforge.net/projects/aspprofiler/) and put it under your web server. **WARNING: If you put ASP Profiler where it can be accessed by outside visitors, other people can see your ASP source code, which may contain database passwords or other sensitive information.** It is recommended that you put ASP Profiler under a password-protected part of your site, or a development server that is not accessible by outsiders.
+You only need to download the [source file](https://github.com/zbarutcu/asp-profiler/raw/master/aspprofiler.asp) and put it under your web server. **WARNING: If you put ASP Profiler where it can be accessed by outside visitors, other people can see your ASP source code, which may contain database passwords or other sensitive information.** It is recommended that you put ASP Profiler under a password-protected part of your site, or a development server that is not accessible by outsiders.

 <a name="Usage"></a>